Hayabusa: In proximity of Itokawa

 On 12 November, Hayabusa closed in to 55 m from the asteroid's surface.
 MINERVA was released but due to an error failed to reach the surface.
 On 19 November, Hayabusa landed on the asteroid.
 There was considerable confusion during and after the maneuver about precisely what had happened, because the high-gain antenna of the probe could not be used during final phase of touch-down, as well as the blackout during handover of ground station antenna from DSN to Usuda station.
 It was initially reported that Hayabusa had stopped at approximately 10 meters from the surface, hovering for 30 minutes for unknown reasons.
 Ground control sent a command to abort and ascend, and by the time the communication was regained, the probe had moved 100 km away from the asteroid.
 The probe had entered into a safe mode, slowly spinning to stabilize attitude control.
 However, after regaining control and communication with the probe, the data from the landing attempt were downloaded and analyzed, and on 23 November, JAXA announced that the probe had indeed landed on the asteroid's surface.
 Unfortunately, the sampling sequence was not triggered since a sensor detected an obstacle during descent; the probe tried to abort the landing, but since its orientation was not appropriate for ascent, it chose instead a safe descent mode.
-This mode did not permit a sample to be taken, but there is a high probability that some dust may have whirled up into the sampling horn when it touched the asteroid, so the sample canister currently attached to the sampling horn was sealed.
+This mode did not permit a sample to be taken, but there is a high probability that some dust may have whirled up into the sampling horn when it touched the asteroid, so the sample canister attached to the sampling horn was sealed.

 On 25 November, a second touchdown attempt was performed.
 It was initially thought that this time, the sampling device was activated; however, later analysis decided that this was probably another failure and that no pellets were fired.
 Due to a leak in the thruster system, the probe was put in a "safe hold mode".